 - 1.1 Trash talking / taunting is illegal.
 (Trash talk is talk that may be offensive to officials, opposing players, teams or spectators.)
-If trash talking / taunting occurs, the referee will give a 15 yd unsportsmanlike penalty, loss of down or automatic 1st down. - 1.2 Shifting in a way that simulates the start of a play or employing any other unfair tactic for the purpose of drawing one's opponent offside.
-This can be constructed only as a deliberate attempt to gain an unmerited advantage. - 1.3 Players cannot cross the line of scrimmage to listen to the opponents' huddle.
-Players cannot voice signals or make sounds that are intended to confuse the opponents' signals. - 1.4 After the center sets the ball for the snap, a defender cannot move directly in front of the center and prevent the center from moving forward after the snap.
-Any defensive player must be at least three (3) yards from the center directly in front of them or one (1) yard on either side at the time of the snap if intending to assume a stationary position. - 1.5 Violation of these rules is an illegal procedure penalty.
+If trash talking / taunting occurs, the referee will give a 15 yd unsportsmanlike penalty, loss of down or automatic 1st down. - 1.2 Players cannot cross the line of scrimmage to listen to the opponents' huddle.
+Players cannot voice signals or make sounds that are intended to confuse the opponents' signals. - 1.3 After the center sets the ball for the snap, a defender cannot move directly in front of the center and prevent the center from moving forward after the snap.
+Any defensive player must be at least 3-yards from the center directly in front of them or 1 yard on either side at the time of the snap if intending to assume a stationary position.